 Children diagnosed with ADHD have been shown to be at risk for lower-than-expected academic achievement and educational attainment.
 This intermediate session will help practitioners identify specific impairments and the severity of impact on functioning and enable them to develop targeted interventions.

 Screening the Whole Child: Identifying Strength Based Competencies and Mental Health Needs Webinar (Register Now)

 This webinar will promote the social-emotional and behavioral well-being of the whole child.
 It will help provide educators with information, data and "best practices" to guide planning decisions.

 Common anxiety look-alikes, such as ADHD, sensory processing deficits, and depression, make the determination of an anxiety disorder, and the appropriate relief, more difficult to ascertain.
-This CE webinar will discuss best assessment practices to help parse out some of these look-alike conditions.
+This webinar will discuss best assessment practices to help parse out some of these look-alike conditions.